 Your child will also be taught by subject specialists for the following subjects:

-Communication between staff and parents is vital to an excellent working relationship and ensuring that your child gets the maximum out of his or her time at St. Hugh's.
+Communication between staff and parents is vital to an excellent working relationship and ensuring that your child gets the maximum out of their time at St Hugh's.
 Your child will be given a daily Reading Record book.
 Please use this to share any comments and feedback on their school day or small issues.
 If you have anything you wish to discuss face to face, your child’s Class Teacher is happy to see you at the end of the day.
 We ask that you make an appointment to do this by writing a note in your child’s Reading Record book or contacting the office.

 Towards the end of each term you will receive an update on your child’s progress.
 You will be given the opportunity to meet with the class teacher to discuss their progress should you wish to do so.
-Parents are also invited to attend various events throughout the year, including the Nativity play, Sport’s Day, Elocution Competition and termly class assemblies.
+Parents are also invited to attend various events throughout the year, including the Nativity play, Sports Day, Elocution Competition and termly class assemblies.
 Once again all of this information will be included in the termly calendar.